Connect to a Remote Server with VS Code

 codercom/code-server:latest

-Other options in our docs: Installing code-server
+Other options are in our docs: Installing code-server

 Syncing code-server and VS Code settings (optional)